Luuk Brouwers: Club career

 Brouwers made his professional debut in the Eerste Divisie for FC Den Bosch on 10 April 2015 in a game against Jong PSV.

 On 5 February 2020, Brouwers signed a three-year contract effective from 30 June 2020 with Go Ahead Eagles.

 On 23 March 2022, Brouwers agreed to join Utrecht on a five-year contract, beginning in July 2022.

+On 21 August 2023, Brouwers moved to Heerenveen.
+The transfer is structured as an initial loan for the 2023–24 season, with a subsequent obligation to buy.
+Brouwers signed a contract with Heerenveen until June 2027.